SocketDev/socket-cli-js/README.md

 ### Other flags

+* `--dry-run` - like all CLI tools that perform an action should have, we have a dry run flag.
+Eg. `socket report create` supports running the command without actually uploading anything
 * `--debug` - outputs additional debug output.
 Great for debugging, geeks and us who develop.
 Hopefully you will never _need_ it, but it can still be fun, right?
 * `--help` - prints the help for the current command.
 All CLI tools should have this flag
 * `--version` - prints the version of the tool.
 All CLI tools should have this flag